eth-educators/eth-docker-docs/website/docs/Usage/ResourceUsage.md

 150G was chosen to "break through" any caching strategems the SSD uses for bursty writes.
 Execution clients write steadily, and the performance of an SSD under heavy write is more important than its performance with bursty writes.

-Read and write latencies are measured with `sudo iostat -mdx 240 2` during Geth sync, look at `r_await` and `w_await` of the second output block.
+Read and write latencies can be measured with `sudo ioping -D -c 30 /dev/<ssd-device>` during the `fio`.

 Servers have been configured with [noatime](https://www.howtoforge.com/reducing-disk-io-by-mounting-partitions-with-noatime) and [no swap](https://www.geeksforgeeks.org/how-to-permanently-disable-swap-in-linux/) to improve available IOPS.